 As the tenant nears the end of their written lease and tenancy, they also have the right to request a move-out walk-through inspection.
 The landlord must then choose a date for the inspection that is within 5 days before or after the end of the lease, as long as they provide the tenant with proper notice.

 These rights should be included and explained in the initial rental agreement, leaving no room for confusion.
 If the landlord does not provide the tenant with adequate notice prior to the inspection of the property, then they will not be able to retain any of the security deposit and must return all of the funds back to the tenant, regardless of any damages.
+This can be done through certified mail.

-Refunding the Security Deposit in Maryland
+Refunding the Security Deposit

-A landlord in Maryland has 45 days from the end of the tenancy to return any remaining funds from the security deposit plus interest back to the tenant.
+A landlord has 45 days from the end of the tenancy to return any remaining funds from the security deposit plus interest back to the tenant.
 Written notice must be provided to the tenant, including an itemized list of the deductions that were made.

 If the landlord does not provide an itemized list of deductions to the tenant, then the landlord forfeits the right to keep any funds from the security deposit, regardless of the damage to the property.